Operating Backwell School during the COVID-19 Pandemic

 Should someone display symptoms of COVID-19 during the school day we have a procedure in place for isolating this student until they can be collected from school.

 Should you be called to the school to collect your child, you will need to drive straight ahead as you enter the school site (not round to the left for the car park) and drive to DM2 to collect your child.

 Those who are exempt from wearing a face covering will be given a badge to wear on their school jumper, so that they are not unnecessarily challenged for not wearing a mask.
 These badges have been put in place as a supportive measure, especially for students who may be anxious about having to explain they cannot wear a mask.
-Students not wearing a mask, or a badge, will be asked to put on their face covering immediately.

 It is recommended that students bring a spare mask with them to school as Government guidance states “Where a face covering becomes damp, it should not be worn, and the face covering should be replaced carefully.
 Staff and pupils may consider bringing a spare face covering to wear if their face covering becomes damp during the day.”